n-laoutaris/n-laoutaris/README.md

 - [Airline Sentiment Analysis](https://github.com/n-laoutaris/airline-sentiment-analysis-ml): A comparison of ML models for classification.
 - [Twitter Sentiment Analysis](https://github.com/n-laoutaris/sentiment-analysis-comparison-kaggle): A demonstration of basic text analytics using pre-trained models.
 - [Healthcare Data Mining](https://github.com/n-laoutaris/data-mining-hospital-length-of-stay): Predicting hospital length of stay and other analytics.
+- Proximity AI (Pending upload): A rule-based AI for the board game Proximity, with ongoing development of a reinforcement learning agent.

 ### Mathematics